Jeanyvesbourdoncle/Jeanyvesbourdoncle.github.io/_posts/2019-02-01-sdc-Behavior-Cloning.md

 #### 2) Input/Output of the application :

-##### 2a) Imput of the application :
+##### 2a) Input of the application :

-The project includes the following files as imput of the application :
+The project includes the following files as input of the application :

 * model.py containing the script to create and train the model